 We visited Meštrović Gallery and would recommend this to anyone visiting Split.
 Ivan Meštrović Gallery is an art museum dedicated to the work of the 20th-century sculptor, Ivan Meštrović.
 His pieces of art are quite impressive to see.
 His life story is interesting as well.
 The museum itself was actually his Villa, which he left to the Croatian people and in his deed as well he included 132 pieces of his artwork.

 While in Split we stayed in an Airbnb called Jazzy apartment.
 Really nice, spacious, clean and jazzy.
 We’ve been very fortunate with our accommodations so far and this one did not disappoint us either.

 We loved the plush, baby blue velvet booths.
-Oh yes and their is a dazzling, gold-tiled pizza oven in the back of the restaurant which I didn’t get to photograph but it matches the beautiful bar up front.
+Oh yes, and there is a dazzling, gold-tiled pizza oven in the back of the restaurant which I didn’t get to photograph but it matches the beautiful bar upfront.
 A pretty snazzy place to eat pizza I’d say.

 We hope this will be what we find there.

 1. We enjoyed seeing many locals going about their daily activities.

 2. The beautiful warm breeze coming off the Adriatic sea.

 3. A nice dip in the Adriatic sea.
 The water is so clear, it’s truly a paradise for swimming and cooling off.

 5. Loved going through the maze of tiny little pedestrian streets and passages which are full of quaint bars, cafés & restaurants.